ephos/PSCOVID-19/ReadMe.md

 $data | Where-Object -FilterScript {$_.CountryOrRegion -eq 'US'} | Measure-Object -Property Confirmed -Sum
 ```

-This is more of a personalized function at the moment.
-You can start the "tracker" which updates periodically against the data.
+You can start the "tracker" which updates periodically against the data.  _The data refresh is always dependent on the data that Johns Hopkins is aggregating._

 ```powershell
 # Get all United States cases ('ctrl+c' to exit back to console)